 Between 1860 and 1910, a social movement known as the "Arts and Craft Movement" originated in England.
 Instigated by the artist and writer William Morris (1834-1896) and inspired by the writings of John Ruskin (1819-1900), the philosophy of this movement was largely a reaction against mechanisation, and advocated instead for traditional craftsmanship.
 In keeping with the ethos of the Arts and Crafts Movement, at Life and Loom we are primarily interested in the manual craft of weaving as opposed to the mechanised form of weaving which began in the industrial revolution.

 Life and Loom is much more than a textile studio.
 It is a place where all people are valued as artists.
 It is a place where all people can enjoy their own creative nature, regardless of previous experience or perceived artistic ability.
-People can sit at the loom and weave quite freely, enjoying each moment as it comes.
 Each person can bring their own ideas, personality, hopes, choices, rhythm and preferences to the weaving process so that every fabric produced is completely unique.
 The textile in turn reflects the experience and state of mind of the individual, just as they are in that moment.
 Each fabric produced beholds an individual dignity which reflects that of the individual.

 At Life and Loom we don’t use machines which produce uniform patterns and straight edges; we use human hands and hearts which reveal themselves in the variations, the unevenness, and the flaws of the woven fabric.
 We encourage people to be free to explore different textures, colours, patterns and ideas without a fear of doing something the wrong way.
-We try to be open and enthusiastic in each moment and we try to be kind to ourselves whilst weaving.
-We notice the beauty around us and we are alert to our own thoughts and emotions.
 At Life and Loom we allow our weaving to become an expression of who we are, right here and now in the present moment.